Do I Need a Police Report After a Car Accident?

 I don't mean to be cynical, but the truth is that people can be a little shaken up and not thinking too clearly right after an accident.
 So it's no surprise that the facts surrounding an accident may be somewhat cloudy even just a day or two later.
 Which brings me to this: you may not think you need a police report when you are at an accident scene, but there's no way of telling until later on, and then it may be too late to avoid being sued for damage you may or may not have caused.
 If you call the police, they will be able to attest to the reality on the ground: who appears to be injured, what the extent of the damage to each vehicle and the surrounding landscape is, and who seems to be at fault.

-If the police aren’t involved, it will be your word against another driver’s word: which can come back to bite you.
 If you don’t file a police report, the chances are pretty good that the other driver may try to come after you for medical problems or physical damage to their vehicle or property that you didn’t cause.
 But unless you file a police report and do an excellent job of documenting evidence, it’s just your word against theirs.

 Regardless of whether or not you dial 911, you need to document everything at the scene of the crash.
 Take lots of photos -- of your vehicle, of their vehicle, of the surrounding area -- so that those pictures can be used if you find yourself being sued or questioned by a police officer.

 In most cases, you will not need a police report to file a claim with your insurer unless there is extensive damage that you’d like to be compensated for, or something unusual happens, such as a crime taking place or the other driver fleeing the scene.
 However, having a police report that you can provide to your adjuster will likely speed up the claims process.